POSTED January 15, 2017

 What is the best way to use trim and trim tabs?
 One of the most common questions we get asked are “how do I adjust the trim tabs”, and “how do I trim the leg?”.
 First things first, if your boat is a shaft drive, you don’t have to worry about trimming the leg.
 You will likely only have port and starboard trim tabs to worry about, if they have been fitted.
 Trimming the leg adjusts the angle that the bow sits out of the water.
-If you find the right angle, you’ll get optimum speed for the power used.
-On the other hand, trim tabs can be used both to ensure your boat stays level side-to-side and to set the bow angle.
+You will find optimum speed for the power used when you find the right angle.
+Trim tabs can also ensure your boat stays level side-to-side and to set the bow angle.

 What are trim tabs?

 Most commonly, trim tabs are a metal plate attached to a hydraulic or electrically operated mechanical arm.
 The arm extends the plate which in turn pushes down against the water and alters the boat handling.
 Tabs are fitted on the port and starboard sides at the stern of the boat, and are operated from the controls at the helm.

 I’ve already got power trim, what’s the difference?

 Power trim is the hydraulic adjustment of your stern drive or outboard, which will affect the direction of the bow.
 Trim down, you will lower the bow, and cut through the oncoming water.
 Trim up, the bow is lifted to assist the hull for a faster, more efficient cruise.
 Excessive trim up, and one of two things typically happen:

 - The propeller will lose “traction” and the engine will over-rev.

 - The hull will start porpoising – which is when the bow bounces up and down as you are travelling along.

 Now, just to confuse things – different brands have different features.
 Some to lookout for include: